marlondc/CV/README.md

 ## Marlon Date-Chong

 I am a qualified optometrist that decided, with great apprehension, to embark on a coding bootcamp with Maker's Academy.
 I love the challenge of solving something and the feeling when it is overcome.
-I am not too keen on the in between, but I have come to appreciate its importance.

 As a graduate of Makers Academy I have a strong desire to continue this journey to become the best developer that I can be.